 “When a young person comes to us, the first question they ask is, ‘how do I get a job?'”
 Nielson said.
 “These are young people who are really interested in having a future [and] being member[s] of the community; they just need some help to get there.”

+If you’re lucky enough to be in the area that YouthCare operates in, you can make use of their helpful services to try and get your life back on track.
 “If you need to finish high school, we have educational programs to help you,” Nielson assures.
 “The staff will help you study for your GED, which [will] make it a lot easier to get a job.”

 YouthCare strongly believes in education as a means of steering the homeless youth in the right direction.
 With GED degree programs and employment training, the organization helps young people realize and achieve their individual goals.